Women in Tynwald

 The first woman to be elected was Mrs Marion Shimmin at a by-election in 1933 caused by the death of her husband Christopher.
 Mrs Shimmin was elected unopposed.

 Five women were elected to the Keys in the 2016 election.
 This is

 Betty Hanson, a former MHK, was the first woman to be elected to the Legislative Council in 1982.
-Since then, three other women have served as MLCs: Clare Christian from 1993 to 2011, Pamela Crowe from 2003 to 2008, and Jane Poole-Wilson from 2017 to date.
-Mrs Poole-Wilson is the first woman MLC who has not previously been an MHK.
+From then until 2018, three other women served as MLCs: Clare Christian from 1993 to 2011, Pamela Crowe from 2003 to 2008, and Jane Poole-Wilson from 2017 to 2018.
+Mrs Poole-Wilson was the first woman MLC who had not previously been an MHK.

 In 2011, Clare Christian, a former MHK and sitting MLC, was elected as President of Tynwald.